 2012 HIV/AIDS JusticeMakers Fellow, Nigeria

-Elaboration of a bill defending legal rights of prisoners living with HIV/AIDS
+Prevention of rights violations of the accused living with HIV/AIDS